Function Tools

 General description

-Use this tool when you already know the exact fully qualified class name and want details about the class structure.
-It loads the class from the current Maven project context and produces JSON describing the type and selected members.
+Use get_class_info when you already know the exact fully qualified class name and want to inspect its accessible structure.
+The tool loads the class through the Maven-project-aware class loader and returns structured JSON describing the class and selected metadata.

 Features